aarya-bhatia/distributed-systems/mp2/README.md

 **Example:** To start server on port with log level INFO and Gossip+S mode: `./main -h <hostname> -p <port> -l 'info' -s`

+NOTE: All VMs run on port 6000 and the first VM is the introducer.

 **Example:** To start local server in Gossip mode: `./main -h "localhost" -p <port>`

-NOTE: The local introducer server must be run on port 6001
+NOTE: The local introducer server must be run on port 6001.

 ## Commands